 Today I’ll just write about the winter midpoint, also known as a cross-quarter day.
 No matter what that groundhog (or a badger, as the original German tradition had it) or any animal does when he pokes his head out from hibernation today, be optimistic.
 We are halfway through winter.

-Festivals celebrating the cycle of the seasons was far more important to people in the past.
+Festivals celebrating the cycle of the seasons were far more important to people in the past.
 You might also hear Wiccans refer to these festivals as sabbats, a term from the Middle Ages.
 It was probably taken partially from the Jewish Shabbat.

 Today is Imbolc on the wheel, the first cross-quarter day.
 It is supposed to be a time for purification and spring cleaning in anticipation of the year’s new life.

+In Ancient Rome, this was a shepherd’s holiday.
 Among Celts, this day was associated with the onset of ewes’ lactation, prior to birthing the spring lambs.
 Celtic pagans dedicated this day to the goddess Brigid.

 The Winter Solstice was the shortest day of the year with the fewest sunlit hours.
 But after that, the Sun started its return journey back toward us in the Northern Hemisphere.
 You didn’t notice that move back in December, but after today you can actually see and feel this gradual reappearance of the light.

 Maybe you will pick up a hint of the coming of spring.
 Look for the first tiny buds.
 Some snowdrops will push their fragile blooms above the frosty soil or even through the snow.